Zimbra/docker-zcs-dev-machine/README.md

 - Make sure that the permissions of the top-level directory (from which you are running the build) are set to `755`.
 - Make sure the output of the `umask` command for the user that is creating the build (`zimbra` in this case) is `0022`.
 If it is not, enter `umask 0022` before running the build script.

+### SOLR Support

+So make sure you have read the _Additional Configuration/SOLR-related Environment Variables_ section above first.
+A convenient script has been provided for you to use to update the base ZCS deployment to support SOLR.
+That script is located in the `bin` repo directory and is called `configure-zcs-for-solr`.
+After you have brought up your dev cluster and ZCS is up and running, just copy that script over to the top-level directory where you have all of your Zimbra repos checked out.

+Then, _make sure you read and follow_ the comments at the top of the script.
+Then (while logged into the `zcs-dev` container), run the script (as `root`, from the top-level directory on the container where you have all of your repos checked-out and prepared according to the notes at the top of the script).

+The script is pretty noisy so I would recommend running it as follows:

+    ./configure-zcs-for-solr > /dev/null

+The script outputs status messages as it does its work to _stderr_ so you will be kept informed as it runs.